ovh/public-cloud-examples/storage/s3/README.md

 ## Pre-requisites

-You need to follow steps from the [basics tutorial](../../basics/README.md) for having necessary tools and a fonctionnal `ovhrc` file.
+You need to follow steps from the [basics tutorial](../../basics/README.md) for having necessary tools and a fonctional `ovhrc` file.
 However for the following example, since openstack is not used, you need only terraform provider OVH API environment variables and the public cloud project id (serviceName variable in the tutorial).

+## OVH provider & Hashicorp AWS provider
+In order to limit the pre-requisites, the script creates users and credentials that are then used for the Hashicorp AWS provider configuration.
+Due to a limitation of terraform & Hashicorp AWS provider (for more information on this limitation, see this long lasting [github issue](https://github.com/hashicorp/terraform/issues/2430)), *some* credentials need to be set at the provider initialisation, even if the provider is not used at that time and if other credentials will be used afterwards.
+A workaround is to set dummy environment variables `AWS_ACCESS_KEY_ID` & `AWS_SECRET_ACCESS_KEY` prior to run the `terraform plan`.

 ## properties files